FreeRTOS/coreJSON/README.md

 ## coreJSON Library

-A JSON parser written in C compliant with the official ECMA-404 - JSON Data Interchange Standard.
+A JSON parser in C complying with the official ECMA-404 - JSON Data Interchange Standard

 ## Reference example